uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 1. Introducing the idea of Unicode and UTF (up to ½ of a page).
 2. Showing your text samples.
-3. Showing how 1 character from each text sample can be represented with UTF-32
+3. Showing how one character from each text sample can be represented with UTF-32
-4. Showing how 1 character from each text sample can be represented with UTF-8
+4. Showing how one character from each text sample can be represented with UTF-8
 5. Comparing the representation size of each text sample using UTF-8, UTF-16 and UTF-32, and explaining your findings.

 **Choosing the text samples**